Squarespace vs. Wix

 In addition, changing a template in the middle works is not a problem with Squarespace – all data is automatically restored on the new template.

-Wix Editor
+Wix Website Editor

 Wix stands out for an impressive array of templates, most of which can serve perfectly for founding a professional-looking website.
-Actually, there are more than 900 options categorized into groups by business niches.
+Actually, there are more than 1000 options categorized into groups by business niches.

 Wix’s all templates are fully mobile responsive and feature a mobile editor to let the user customize the desktop and mobile view separately.
 When considering Wix’s Editor, the cornerstone is simplicity.
 Everything here is easy to edit and customize, thanks to the drag-and-drop nature.
-To create a website with Wix custom editor, you need to do the following:

 There are tons of sophisticated website design features in Wix, including Parallax scroll effects, media galleries, fade-in and zoom-in animations, video backgrounds, almost limitless font options etc.